alpha-nero1/devconnector/README.md

 ### The Store

-in "client/Store.js".
-The store is the global state for the application and is imported in App.js to be used in the react application
+in `client/src/Store.js`.
+The store is the global state for the application and is imported in App.js to be used in the react application.
+Note we are able to import `rootReducer` from `./reducers` because the folder contains an `index.js` (Reducers section shows contents).

 ```
 import { createStore, applyMiddleware, compose } from "redux";